Use these links to jump to specific questions:

-Inter-library Loan Materials: May only be renewed by phone if the loaning Library agrees to extend the loan period.
-There is .25 per day/per item overdue fee on ILL items.
+Inter-library loan materials may only be renewed by phone if the loaning Library agrees to extend the loan period.

-Any items lost or damaged by a patron will be charged at the cost to purchase a replacement plus a $2.00 processing fee to cover new bar codes, covers, audio book cases, etc., as well as any fines accrued up to the date the issue was resolved.
-If the patron wishes, they may purchase a brand new copy of the item to replace the one lost and pay only the $2.00 processing fee.
-No used items will be accepted as replacements.
-You can have us set up your card so you get e-mails or text messages reminding you of due dates...this is a great way to avoid late fees!
-Fines are not waived due to missed e-mails or texts.
+Any items lost or damaged by a patron will be charged at the cost to purchase a replacement plus a $2.00 processing fee to cover new bar codes, covers, audio book cases, etc. We do not accept new items as replacement for lost or damaged items.
+You can have us set up your card so you get e-mails or text messages reminding you of due dates.
+This is a great way to avoid late fees!
+Fees are not waived due to missed e-mails or texts.
 Please note some e-mails may be sent to your spam folder by your e-mail servicer.

 The Library can't afford the fees associated with credit card purchases so we have set up a PayPal account in which patrons can use their existing credit or debit card to pay online.
 Cash or check is preferred as we still have to pay fees to take in funds using PayPal.
-The Online fine payment option should not be used for fines under $2.00.
-The payment button can be accessed by logging into your account via our website, clicking your fines owed, and choosing PayPal's 'Pay Now' in the bottom corner.
+The online fee payment option should not be used for fees under $2.00.
+The payment button can be accessed by logging into your account via our OPAC catalog, clicking on the fines tab, and choosing PayPal's 'Pay Now' in the bottom corner.
 All fees are removed from your account by the system once the transaction is processed.
-The fine listed will include all fines from any family members whose card are linked.
+The fee listed will include all fees from any family members whose card are linked.

 All access if free to the public.
 There is a 1-hour time limit on public PCs (unlimited time for wireless access).
 Time may be extended if no other patrons are waiting to use a computer terminal.